DarioCattelan/DarioCattelan.github.io/content/Races/Axiomatics/Orlins.md

 ## Mothers' Heresy
 The Orlin, under the urging of the Mother Herald [[Grastus the Free]], started the series of wars which would eventually be called the [[Mothers' Heresy]].
 Following [[Grastus the Free]]'s declaring the edict of axiomatic equality in the Links of [[The Ordning]], the Orlin Committee of Foreign Unity, and the Committee of Forced Physical Division agreed to enact the edict by crusade.
-The Orlin invaded the neighbouring Dwarvish and Elvish territories, freeing Hafling slaves as they went.
-After several notable battles, the other races were forced to sue for peace, regaining many of their seized lands in return for emancipation of the Haflings.
+The Orlin invaded the neighbouring Dwarvish and Elvish territories, freeing Hafling lands as they went.
+After several notable battles, the other races were forced to sue for peace, returning most of the ancestral lands of the Haflings.

 ## The Relationships
 Dwarves and Elves dislike Orlins for [[Mothers' Heresy]], which was several generations ago for the Orlin but still fresh in the minds of the long lived races.

-Halflings are very hospital to Orlin for their liberation, but still hold the generational trauma of slavery under the 3 fold people from before the [[Edict of Axiomatic Equality]].
+Halflings are very hospital to Orlin for their liberation, but still hold the generational trauma of servitude under the Three-fold people from before the [[Edict of Axiomatic Equality]].

 [^1]: This could mean he had direct contact with the Mother, indirect contact through a vision or dream, or had a personal spiritual revelation (brought on by the Mother by unknowable means)